rts-cn/mod_solod/README.md

 ### FreeSWITCH Module Conventions

-FreeSWITCH requires a `mod_solod_module_interface` to be present, which can be defined using `SWITCH_MODULE_DEFINITION`.
+FreeSWITCH requires a `mod_solod_module_interface` struct to be present, which can be defined using the `SWITCH_MODULE_DEFINITION` macro.
 So doesn't support exposing structs, so `mod_solod.c` is used for that purpose.

 Also, So doesn't support symbol visibility control — symbols exposed to FreeSWITCH must be in C for now.